UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_04.md

 Notes:

-A common way to calculate the distance between vectors is calculating the Euclidean distance.
+A common way to calculate the distance between two points in high dimensional space is by using Euclidean distance.

+The formula to calculate Euclidean distance is shown.

+Given two vectors or two features vectors, in our case, we are assuming we have two feature vectors named 𝑢 and 𝑣.

+The Euclidean distance between them is defined by the square root of the summation of the squared element-wise differences between these two factors (A mouthful, we know, we will look at the steps in the next few slides).

 ---